How to design personal training packages

 That’s not to say this can’t be a successful business model if you have plenty of potential clients in your area and you’re happy to put a lot of work into reselling your services.

-But zoning in on a particular group of potential clients can make your life a lot easier and significantly boost your income.
+But breaking packages up and zoning in on a particular group of potential clients can make your life a lot easier and significantly boost your income.

 If you want to secure a long-standing client base that doesn’t require constant reselling, then let’s look at an alternative pricing structure.